dgaydukov/cert-aws/files/sa.md

 * short polling (default) - returns immediately with no results.
 Only possible way if single thread poll multiple queues, in this case long polling for one empty queue would block other queues, but it generally bad design.
 * long polling - wait till message got into queue, or polling timeout (by default 20 sec) expires (save SQS cost, cause reduce number of empty receives).
 It's better to always use this type of polling.
 Message retention can be configured from 1 min to 14 days (by default - 4 days).
-Visibility Timeout (0 sec    to 12 hours, default - 30sec) - once you app consume a message it becomes invisible to others.
+Visibility Timeout (0 sec - 12 hours, default - 30 sec) - once you app consume a message it becomes invisible to others.
 But until your app notify queue that it processed it message not deleted.
 So this timeout - is how long queue can wait.

 You can get twice same message if
 * received message is not deleted during `VisibilityTimeout` (time during which you should handle message and delete it from queue)